-A corporation is the largest type of company in Japan and tends to be used for medium and big companies.
+A KK is the largest type of company in Japan and tends to be used for medium and big companies.
 It is a form used by such companies as Toyota and Sony.
 Here we explain the procedures to establish a foreign subsidiary (KK) in Japan.
 In Japanese KK is called 株式会社 kabushiki-gaisha.

 ※For details on how to establish a non-subsidairy company, click here.

-It is convenient for the person who will become the company’s representative to do foreigner & personal seal registration ahead of time.
+It is convenient for the person who will become the company’s representative to do personal seal registration* ahead of time.

 Decide on company outline & make Articles of Incorporation

-Basic items about the company are decided such as who the investors will be, the company trade name, purpose of business, business location, structure of board of directors, amount of equity, etc.
+Basic items about the company are decided such as who the investors will be, the company trade name, nature/items of business, business location, company’s representative, structure of board of directors, amount of equity, etc.

 Make & certify a sworn affidavit